-kdump is an advanced mechanism in the Linux kernel that allows capturing the contents of system memory (a memory dump or crash dump) at the moment a Kernel Panic occurs.
-This dump can then be analyzed using specialized tools, such as crash, to identify a faulty driver, a bug in the kernel code, or another cause of the failure.
+kdump captures the contents of system memory (crash dump) at the moment a Kernel Panic occurs.
+The dump can then be analyzed with tools like crash to identify a faulty driver, a kernel bug, or another root cause.

 How Does Kdump Work?